julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/components/components.md

 ### Properties

-Although data is useful to determine component's behavior, it's also important to have the ability to pass this data from partn compoents and/or pieces of our application and make the component reusable and confiruable.
-This is when properties come into place.
-Props are nothing but data we pass to a component.
+Although data is useful to determine component's behavior, it's also important to have the ability to pass this data from parent components and/or pieces of our application and make the component reusable and configurable.
+This is when properties come into place. `props` are nothing but data we pass to a component.
 Here is how we can define a properties in a Vue.js component:

 ```javascript
 props: {